MochaRacc/MochaRacc/README.md

 ##
 ### Get to know me a little
-- My pronouns are he/they, and 17 years of age.
+- My pronouns are he/they, and I'm 17 years of age.
 - I'm working a part time job on Wednesdays and Fridays (and the occasional Saturday)
 - I've contributed to some projects on the internet, prime example, I had a [discord](https://www.discord.com) bot called PlayCoins, it went nowhere sadly.
 - My birthday is June 12 if you forget
 - I'm Australian, meaning that my world is 100% upside down 🙃
-- My proto's name is currently undecided, if you have a suggestion, let me know.
+- My proto's name is Nuxi, it was hard picking one, but there is some backstory into the name.
 ##
 ### Contact
 Twitter: [@HeyJKSN](https://www.twitter.com/HeyJKSN)